 And when I shared this with the members of a that private group I ran, I had already started to move toward triggered emails based on in-app activity… and I shared the PDF with that caveat.

-Now, while activity-based triggered messages definitely caught-on in 2013, this type of functionality still isn’t ubiquitous… far from it, in fact.
+Now, while activity-based triggered messages has caught-on, this type of functionality still isn’t ubiquitous… far from it, in fact.

-Nearly 2 years ago, this type of behavior-targeting was barely on the radar for most SaaS vendors.
+In fact, just a couple of years ago this type of behavior-targeting was barely on the radar for most SaaS vendors.

 At the time, people wanted a cookie-cutter process to follow (and I wanted to be able to provide it) even though – to be successful – a timed auto-responder sequence would still depend on your Common Conversion Activities (CCAs) which depend on your product, your customer, complexity, price, position, etc.